The mother of all states of the kagome quantum antiferromagnet

+The product state $|\psi \rangle$ does not conserve total $S_z$ but the $XXZ$ Hamiltonian \textit{does conserve} it.
+Therefore, projecting each three-coloring solution to each $S_z$ sector is also a ground state leading to Eq.~\eqref{eqn:GroundState}.
+Note that three-colorings which differ simply by relabeling colors are identical up to a global phase (see Supplement).

+\prlsec{Macroscopic Degeneracy and additional ground states} While there are only two ways of three-coloring the triangular lattice, there are an exponential number of ways of doing so on the kagome (scaling as $1.208^N$ \cite{Baxter1970}) and hyper-kagome lattices.
+The precise number of ground states varies from sector to sector because of the loss of linear independence of the unprojected solutions under projection.
+For typical $S_z$ of interest, particularly $S_z=0$, there are still an exponential number of linearly independent solutions.
+This counting is made precise by forming the overlap matrix $S_{C,C'} \equiv \langle C | C' \rangle$ and evaluating its rank $\equiv R(S)$ numerically; our results have been shown in Table~\ref{tab:colors} and the Supplement.
+The case of one down spin in a sea of up spins which maps to the non-interacting problem with a flat-band with a quadratic band touching~\cite{Bergman_Balents} is also correctly captured.

-We address the question of whether the three-coloring solutions describe all ground states.
-On several representative kagome clusters with open boundary conditions (but always with completed triangles) and for various total $S_z$ (see Table~\ref{tab:colors} and supplemental information), we never find solutions outside the coloring manifold described above.
-While we can not rigorously prove that for larger system sizes or different open clusters they do not exist, this suggests the possibility that coloring solutions may indeed be sufficient to describe all degeneracies on these lattices.
-However, on the torus we do find degenerate solutions not spanned by the coloring solutions.
-This is because a non-coloring state may become a ground state when projected to definite $S_z$ sector.
-This is particularly true at low fillings; at half filling, though, we did not find examples where the colorings do not span the manifold of ground states.
+On several representative clusters with open boundary conditions (but always with completed triangles), we never find solutions outside the coloring manifold which suggests (but does not prove) the possibility that coloring solutions describe all degeneracies on open lattices.
+However, for kagome on tori we find, for low fillings, degenerate solutions not spanned by colorings.